deislabs/bindle/docs/webassembly.md

 Above, we have used the `group` technique to declare two entrpoints, where the runtime must choose exactly one.
 One entrypoint has a `ui_kit` requirement and the other does not.

-When sg1 executes the bundle above, it will read through the `entrypoint` group, determining that it cannot execute `weather-ui.wasm` (because of the `ui_kit` requirement), but determining that it can run `weather-cli.wasm`.
+When sg1 executes the bindle above, it will read through the `entrypoint` group, determining that it cannot execute `weather-ui.wasm` (because of the `ui_kit` requirement), but determining that it can run `weather-cli.wasm`.

 Sg1 will then fetch `weather-cli.wasm` and `libalmanac.wasm` and execute those two locally.